A Linear Vertex Kernel for Maximum Internal Spanning Tree: Kernelization Algorithm

 \begin{description} \item[Rule 2] Choose an arbitrary vertex $v\in V$ and run a DFS (depth first search) from $v$.
 If the DFS tree $T$ has at least $k$ internal vertices, then the algorithm has found a solution and stops.
 Otherwise, because $n> 3k$, $T$ has at least $2n/3 +2$ leaves, and since all leaves but the root of the DFS tree are pairwise nonadjacent, the algorithm has found an independent set of $G$ of cardinality at least $2n/3$.
 Proceed with Rule~3. \end{description}

-\begin{description} \item[Rule~3 (reduction)] Find nonempty subsets of vertices $S,L \subseteq V$ as in Lemma~\ref{lemma:combinatorial}.
+\begin{description} \item[Rule~3 (reduction)] Find nonempty subsets of vertices $S,L \subseteq V$ as in Lem\-ma~\ref{lemma:combinatorial}.
 Add a vertex $v_S$ and make it adjacent to every vertex in $N(S)\setminus L$ and add a vertex $v_L$ and make it adjacent to $v_S$.
 Finally, remove all vertices of $S\cup L$.
 Let $G_R = (V_R, E_R)$ be the new graph and $k'=k-2|S|+2$.
 Go to Rule~1 with $G:=G_R$ and $k:=k'$. \end{description}

 To prove the soundness of Rule~3, we need the following lemma.
 Here, $S$ and $L$ are as in Lemma~\ref{lemma:combinatorial}.
 If $T$ is a tree and $X$ a vertex set, we denote by $\internal{T}{X}$ the number of vertices of $X$ that are internal in $T$.